SAP/fundamental-ngx/CONTRIBUTING.md

 There are two important things to consider:

 1. You must be aware of the Apache License (which describes contributions) and **agree to the Contributors License Agreement**.
 This is common practice in all major Open Source projects.
 If you are an individual contributor, use _[CLA assistant](https://cla-assistant.io/)_.
 CLA assistant is an open source tool that integrates with GitHub and enables a one-click-experience for accepting the CLA.
 If you are contributing on behalf of a company, see the [Company Contributors](#company-contributors) section below for details.
 2. You must follow **code style, quality, and product standards requirements**.
-You can find more information on the coding guidelines below.
+You can find more information [HERE](https://github.com/SAP/fundamental-ngx/wiki/Code-Contribution-Guideline).

 ### Contributor License Agreement